Vera-com/african-kitchen/README.md

 ## Acknowledgements
 Special thanks to:
 Code Institute Slack community
+My mentor Jubril for helping me learn to fix problems,the motivation and always being positive.
 Family and friends for their continuous love, support and motivation.
 ---